lcp2000/Cloudflare-DNS-Updater/README.md

       create the cfdns.sh file using nano or vim, and copy the contents of the script into it.
       /#: nano cfdns.sh

+      right click to paste (on DietPi)

+      CTRL X to exit, Y to save, ENTER to write file

   Be sure to change the Cloudflare API settings:

       ## CLOUDFLARE API SETTINGS
       zone_name="domain.com"			  # thezone_name is your domain name
       record_name="sub.domain.com" 	# the record_name is the complete address, including subdomain